If you are responsible for a crash

 How your insurance is affected

-If you are responsible for a crash, your Basic insurance premiums will likely go up unless you have a long, claim-free record.
+If you are responsible for a crash, your Basic insurance premiums will likely go up the next time you renew or purchase insurance, unless you have a long, claim-free record.
+It may also impact any policies where you are a listed driver.
 The costs for any Optional insurance you have (Collision, for example) may go up as well.
-In general, the more crashes you are responsible for, the more in insurance you will likely have to pay in future.
+In general, the more crashes you are responsible for, the more you will pay in insurance.

 Repaying a claim

 You may be in a crash that doesn't involve injuries or costly vehicle damage.
-If you are responsible for the incurred damages, it might make financial sense to repay the cost of your claim to ICBC so it won't affect your future premium.
-For more information on what options are right for you, please contact your ICBC Autoplan broker or contact us for more information.
+It might make financial sense to repay the cost of damages to ICBC so it won't affect your future premium.
+For more information on what options are right for you, please contact your Autoplan broker.

 What if someone else was driving my car?